DeboraSerra/Trybe-exerc-cios/Module1_fundaments/Block8/Project-zoo-functions/README.md

 10. Implement the function `getEmployeesCoverage`.

 > This function is responsible to associate the coverage informations of all the employees.
 It can alse be filtered using the first name, last name or id of an employee.

+As a personal project, I decided to use de codes into an html page simulating a real zoo.